Starting a brand ambassador marketing program is a full-time job. Make it a bit easier with these 9 tips.

 5. Relinquish your control.

-Feature these ambassadors.
+Feature your ambassadors.
 Feature all of them.
 Give them a spot on your site and/or your blog.
 Allow them to link this to things like their LinkedIn profile so that your reputation and their reputation can be tied together as one.
 Allow them to find the simple answers for your brand and help yourself recruit new brand ambassadors by answering questions like how to become a fashion brand ambassador.
 Starting a brand ambassador program means making things all about them!

 7. Keep rewarding your biggest fans.

 As you find success starting a brand ambassador program, continue outreach to your most vocal and active fans first.
-Sure, it’s great to gain new users, but retaining and activating those that are already using your product creates brand loyalty, and that’s what an enterprise community is all about.
-That’s what the CEO will want to see.
+Sure, it’s great to gain new users, but retaining and activating those that are already using your product creates brand loyalty.
+That’s what a brand ambassador program is all about!
+That’s what senior leadership will want to see.
 Anne Guitteau, Creative Director and brand ambassador campaign expert at NOTICE puts it this way:

 8. Keep asking.
 Keep measuring.

 Once your program is underway, you’ll wonder how you ever did without it.
 And if you’re a community manager working with, say Instagram influencers, you’ll also wonder how you ever did without the energy that these ambassadors bring you each day.
 Companies with brand ambassador programs may hold the keys to our digital, social, experiential marketing future.